-Journalist Chris Wallace, best known as the longtime anchor of Fox News Sunday, is a family man when he’s not in the newsroom.
+Journalist Chris Wallace, best known as the anchor of Fox News Sunday from 2003 through 2021, is a family man when he’s not in the newsroom.
 Wallace and his wife, Lorraine Smothers, have six children between them.
 Wallace had four children with his first wife, Elizabeth Farrell, and gained two stepchildren when he married Smothers.

 Here’s what you need to know:

 1. Peter Wallace Is a Senior Managing Director for the Blackstone Group & His Grandfather Introduced Him to His Now-Wife

 Peter Wallace is Chris Wallace’s oldest son.
 He was born in 1975 and according to online records, he bears both of his parents’ names.
 His middle name is Farrell, which is his mother’s maiden name.